 I love good fried chicken but eat it rarely as it’s really too fatty to be anything more than a treat.
 This recipe sets me free.
-This delicious oven baked chicken has great taste thanks to a good spritzing of some good olive oil, and a crisping blast of heat to start the baking.
-I encourage you to give this true treat a try.
+This delicious oven baked buttermilk chicken has great taste thanks to a good spritzing of some good olive oil, and a crisping blast of heat to start the baking.
+I encourage you to give this true treat a try over Hanukkah.
 You won’t be sorry.

 1. Preheat oven to 400 degrees.